cosmos/sdk-tutorials/starport-blog/tutorial/03-http-list-posts.md

 }
 ```

-As many handler functions in Cosmos apps `listPostsHandler` takes context, which contains meta information about the app and its environment, as a first argument.
+As many handler functions in Cosmos apps `listPostHandler` takes context, which contains meta information about the app and its environment, as a first argument.
 We're also passing `storeName`, which in our case is `"blog"`.

-Similarly to the CLI handler the function runs `QueryWithData` with a `custom/blog/list-posts` ABCI query.
+Similarly to the CLI handler the function runs `QueryWithData` with a `custom/blog/list-post` ABCI query.
 The `[]byte` return value then gets unmarshalled into JSON and returned to the handler.

 To build your app and launch servers, run: